-Growth rates & optimum temperature for growth over size
+Growth rates & optimum temperature for growth over body mass

 Growth rates were taken from data found in the literature search for optimum growth temperatures.
 We choose the following search strings for optimum growth rate experiments:

-(growth) AND TOPIC: (mass OR weight OR size) AND TOPIC: (temperature*) AND TOPIC: (optimum)
+TOPIC: (growth) AND TOPIC: (mass OR weight OR size) AND TOPIC: (temperature*) AND TOPIC: (optimum)

 This resulted in 3313 articles (search date: 2019.03.22).
 We then also applied additional filters on subject (Web of Science Categories).
 These were: ‘fisheries’, ‘marine freshwater biology’, ‘ecology’, ‘zoology’, ‘biology’, ‘limnology’, ‘physiology’.
 This reduced the number of studies to 566.

-To find papers using optimal or optima, we also did the following search:
+To find papers using either growth optimal or -optima, we also did the following search:

-(growth) AND TOPIC: (mass OR weight OR size) AND TOPIC: (temperature*) AND TOPIC: (optim*)
+TOPIC: (growth) AND TOPIC: (mass OR weight OR size) AND TOPIC: (temperature*) AND TOPIC: (optim*)

 This resulted in 3747 articles (search date: 2019.08.05).
 We then also applied additional filters on subject (Web of Science Categories).
 These were: ‘marine freshwater biology’, ‘fisheries’, ‘ecology’, ‘zoology’, ‘biology’, ‘limnology’, ‘physiology’.
-This reduced the number of studies to 893, from which we removed the studies already found in the first search.
+This reduced the number of studies to 893, from which we removed the studies already found in the first search for growth rates.

+).
+The values are for most species derived from quadratic models in the original papers (n=x), but in some cases taken to be temperature where growth is maximized from a unimodal curve (n=y).

 Metabolic rate

 We choose the following search strings for metabolic rate experiments: